 Fuses of the same amperage can be temporarily borrowed from another fuse location, if a fuse goes out.
 Replace the fuse as soon as you can.
+If there is a problem on the road and a fuse needs to be replaced, the same amperage

 Engine Compartment Fuse Block